ajyoon/bml/doc/source/language/overview.rst

 references
 ----------

-For more context-dependent text, it can be necessary for some choices to depend on the results of previously made choices.
-As of version ``0.0.15``, BML experimentally supports this with a system of references and back-references.
+For more context-dependent text, it can be necessary for some choices to depend on the results of previously made choices. ``bml`` experimentally supports this with a system of references and back-references.

 Any :ref:`choose command <choose-commands>` can be prefixed with an identifier like so: ::